 There is a letter that has been making the rounds on the internet for well over a decade, dubbed the “Dr. Laura Letter.”
 A reader of this site recently asked my thoughts on the letter.

 From what I can gather, a person by the name of Dr. Laura Schlesinger made some comments condemning homosexuality several years ago via a talk show or radio program.
-This, of course, created great controversy among homosexuals and skeptics.
+This, of course, created great controversy.
 A person supposedly wrote a “response” to her comments, and asked ten main questions about the Bible.

 While I don’t have time to address each specific question with as much depth as I’d like, I will try to address each question briefly.
-Of course, these questions were written in a satirical way, and the main point of the questions was to try to point out the “absurdity” of the Bible in relation to condemning homosexuality.
+Of course, these questions were written in a satirical way, and the main point of the questions was to try to point out the “absurdity” of the Bible.